ccp5UK/dl-poly/documentation/source/UserManual/data_files/input_files.rst

 ---------------

 The file SETEVB is needed for EVB simulations.
-If this file is not found, the execution of DL_POLY_4 is aborted.
+If this file is not found, the execution of DL_POLY_5 is aborted.
 See section :ref:`evb-users` for a detailed explanation of the input parameters for EVB calculations.

-..
-[1]
-   I.e. I/O effects are excluded from comparison with a default simulation and comparisons are carried over a few hundreds of timesteps.
-This is usually accounting for over :math:`90\%` of the time to solution.

 .. _kpoints-file_sec: